alankwak/GridGames/README.md

+# GridGames

-An OOP approach to creating grid-based games like Tic Tac Toe and Connect 4.
+An OOP approach to creating grid-based games such as Tic Tac Toe and Connect 4 in C++.